Veterans benefits for post-traumatic stress disorder in the United States: VA disability benefits for PTSD

-The United States provides a range of benefits for veterans with post-traumatic stress disorder (PTSD), which was incurred in, or aggravated by, their military service.
+The United States provides a range of benefits for veterans with post-traumatic stress disorder (PTSD), which was incurred in, or aggravated by their military service.
 The United States Department of Veterans Affairs (VA) provides benefits to veterans whom the VA has determined have PTSD that developed during, or as a result of, their military service.
 These benefits not only include tax-free cash payments but can also include free or low-cost mental health treatment and other healthcare, vocational rehabilitation services, employment assistance, independent living support, and more.

 History

-Since the founding of the country, the United States has compensated the men and women who have served in its armed forces and uniformed services generally.
+Since the founding of the country, the United States has compensated the men and women who have served in its armed forces and uniformed services.
 Near the end of World War I, the U.S. Congress passed legislation establishing an indemnity model for veterans' disability benefits.
-Since that year, compensation has been provided to veterans suffering from physical or mental disabilities that were incurred during, or aggravated by, military service, and which have adversely impacted their ability to work.
+Since that year, compensation has been provided to veterans who have physical or mental disabilities that were incurred during, or aggravated by, military service, and which have adversely impacted their ability to work.
 The amount of compensation provided—both cash payments and VA-sponsored services—is based on the veteran's "average impairment in earnings capacity".